<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 State Grants Money that the state government gives a student, which does not need to be paid back

-(36 states use FAFSA to determine state grants.
+(Many states use the FAFSA to determine state grants.
 If your state is not on that list, check your state's financial aid administrator website to learn how to apply for state aid)

 Low-Interest Federal Loans Loans that are backed by the government and must be paid back over time